bec-archer/SR80-Manuals/user-manual.md

 This works from any view where it matters:

-- **Job Board (Front Counter)** — if Tony moves an item to Tested in the back, Maria's board updates automatically.
+- **Job Board (Front Counter)** — if Tony moves an item to Tested in the back, the front counter staff's board updates automatically.
 The status dot changes color, and if all items are now Complete, the job card reflects that.
 - **Job Detail** — if you have a job open and a tech updates an item's status or adds a note on their device, your view updates live.
 You don't need to close and reopen the job.
 - **Tech Station Queue** — when an item becomes Ready for Test (tech marks repair done on another iPad), it floats to the top of the queue immediately.
 When a tech grabs an item, it updates on every device — so two techs can't accidentally grab the same one.
 - **Item Detail (Tech Station)** — if you're looking at a specific item and it gets updated on another device, the status badge, repair history, notes, photos, and checklist all update in place.